Our Personal Travel Agents can help you plan a trip to Gdansk, and so much more

 Sightseeing

-Gdansk is Poland's major historic trading port, and a good place to visit if you want a holiday filled with visual delights.
+Gdansk is Poland's major historic trading port, and a good place to visit if travellers want a holiday filled with visual delights.
 The best thing about a holiday in Gdansk is strolling the streets of the Old Town to admire the beautiful historic buildings, which were restored after being laid to waste by bombing raids during World War II.

 Gdansk also has a lively waterfront area where tourists congregate in pavement cafes and excellent restaurants, and a number of other worthy attractions including Oliwa Cathedral, St Mary's Church, Oliwa Park and the quaint and colourful Mariacka Lane, which is lined with 17th-century houses.